Local Balance Calibration for Nonparametric Propensity Score Estimation: Discussion and conclusion

+Accordingly, the proposed variance estimator differs from efficient influence function–based inference in doubly robust frameworks \citep{2011TMLEbook, Chernozhukov2018}.
+Those approaches use orthogonal estimating equations involving both propensity score and outcome models to remove first-order sensitivity to nuisance estimation error.
+In contrast, our setting is based on the IPTW estimator, and no orthogonalization is imposed; the uncertainty from propensity score estimation is propagated directly through the influence function.

+Our empirical analysis highlights a key theoretical insight: although the true propensity score minimizes covariate imbalance asymptotically, it yields a non-zero balance loss in finite samples due to sampling variability.
+In contrast, the estimated propensity scores, optimized with covariate balance constraints, achieve near-zero balance loss and smaller finite-sample bias in estimating the ATE.
+This aligns with \citet{Rosenbaum1987} influential finding that estimated propensity scores can outperform true scores in bias reduction and balance—an observation widely validated in the literature.
+The counterintuitive advantage arises because balance-driven estimation explicitly corrects for finite-sample imbalance, enhancing practical performance even at the cost of deviation from the true score.

-A limitation of this paper is that the local balance equation $E( T W \bZ | S ) - E[ (1-T) W \bZ | S ] = \bs 0 $ is not the same as conditional independence of $T$ and $\bZ$ given $S$.
-Future development is needed to incorporate local balance constraints for the covariate distribution instead of moments, similar to the recent development in the global balance constraint methods \citep{Covariate.distribution.balance.2022, kong2023covariate}.
-Of note, $\bD_{1k}$ suggests that the local balance constraint can be interpreted as a global balance constraint on $\omega(c_k, p_j) \bZ_j$, a special function of the covariates, for $k=1,2,..., K$.
-It is of interest to study the relationship between the large number of such constraints used in our paper and the large number of constraints used in the global balance methods for the covariate distribution.
-Another limitation is that we have not studied the variance estimation with IPW weights estimated by deep learning.
-Although we used bootstrap in the real data analysis, the theoretical justification of using bootstrap in this problem warrants further research.
+The local balance equation $E[ T W \boldsymbol Z | S ] - E[ (1-T) W \boldsymbol Z | S ] = \boldsymbol 0 $ provides a necessary but not sufficient condition for achieving conditional independence between $T$ and $\boldsymbol Z$ given $S$.
+While we have observed in the numerical studies that balancing the first moments of covariates also helps improve the balance of the second moments (see Supplementary Materials Section S8) and empirical cumulative distribution functions (Section \ref{sec:application}), future research should focus on developing more comprehensive local balance constraints for the entire covariate distribution, similar to the recent developments in the global balance constraint methods \citep{Covariate.distribution.balance.2022, kong2023covariate}.
+Of note, $\boldsymbol D_{1k}$ suggests that the local balance constraint can be interpreted as a global balance constraint on $\omega(c_k, p_j) \boldsymbol Z_j$, a special function of the covariates, for $k=1,2,..., K$.
+It is of interest to study the relationship between the large number of constraints used in our paper and the large number of constraints employed in some global balance methods aimed at balancing the distribution.